Volunteer & Give Back

 About Volunteering at the Council

 We love to see families in Needham teaching the value of giving back to their community.
 Due to safety and privacy issues, we are unable to have young children volunteering in our building.
-We’ve collected an number of other ways to help families participate and learn the value of helping others.
-We look forward to having you and your family be a part of our community of “People Helping People”
+We’ve collected a number of other ways to help families participate and learn the value of helping others.
+We look forward to having you and your family be a part of our community of “Neighbors Helping Neighbors”

 Cans for Calcium